Kristian777/gregynogwmc.github.io/index.md

 #guid: http://boolesrings.org/nickgill/?page_id=4
 ---

-#### This meeting will be held at Gregynog Hall, Newtown on 20-22 May 2019.
+#### This meeting was held at Gregynog Hall, Newtown on 20-22 May 2019.

 #### Registration will close on 29th March, 2019.